mpham26uchicago/laughing-umbrella/README.md

 # laughing-umbrella
-Project exploring the entanglement ability of the XX+YY gate.
+Project exploring the compilation ability of the XX+YY gate.